elgasste/FinalQuestino/README.md

 The FinalQuestino project can be built and uploaded using the [standard Arduino IDE](https://www.arduino.cc/en/software).

 Almost all of the game data is generated from the "DataGenerator" project, which is a Visual Studio 2022 solution built on the .NET 6.0 platform.
 This project generates the `data_loader.c` file and automatically copies it to the FinalQuestino directory.
+If you don't plan on changing any of the game data, you can disregard this project entirely.

 ## Hardware

 ### Arduino Board

 Although it might be possible to port it to some other board, this repo was built to work with the [Arduino Mega 2560 Rev3](https://store.arduino.cc/products/arduino-mega-2560-rev3).
-One major reason for this is that the board offers a relatively large 256k of program storage space, making it possible to load all the various maps without using an external SD card.
+One major reason for this is that the board offers a relatively large 256k of program storage space, making it possible to load all the various maps and sprites without using an external SD card.

 ### LCD Screen